BrandonMerry/BrandonMerry/README.md

 # Hello!

-My name is Brandon Merry.
-I'm a software engineer specializing in web development from the United States.
+I'm a software engineer specializing in web development.
 I am a quick learner with a passion for data analytics, technical SEO, and helping businesses grow.
 Over the last seven years working overseas, I have developed excellent leadership, organization, and communication skills, with experience building small teams that achieve high-quality results.

 I'm looking to bring my skills to a tech company with global reach, and I'm open to full-time opportunities where I can contribute, learn and grow.